Phoenix Coyotes bankruptcy and sale: Bankruptcy hearings

 Baum's ruling did not rule out Balsillie as an NHL franchise owner.
 Balsillie indicated at the time that he would continue bidding on the team in spite of the failure of his first offer.
 The NHL indicated a desire to hold an auction in September to find a new owner for the team, indicating that the auction would be open to prospective owners who would keep the team in Arizona, and stated that at least four potential buyers had been identified.
 The league had also indicated a willingness to hold a second auction, open to relocation, if the team could not be sold in the planned September auction.

 On July 9, the Court set two auction dates for the team.
 The first auction on August 20, would be a primary auction with the stipulation that whoever has the winning bid, must agree to keep the team in Phoenix for at least 5 years, after which they may relocate with league approval at any time.
 An undisclosed minimum bid must be met in this auction.
 Should this auction fail, the second auction on September 10, will be run with no minimum bid; in which the new owner will have the right and authority to move the team to another location at any time without league approval after the 2009–10 season.
 Balsillie stated that he was willing to keep the team in Phoenix for the time being and intended to bid in the August auction.

 On July 29, the NHL Board of Governors met to consider the application of Balsillie to purchase the Coyotes and the relocation.
 The Governors voted overwhelmingly 29–1 against Balsillie (unanimously except for Moyes' representative).
-The Governors also voted to approve Reinsdorf as a potential owner.
+The board also voted to approve Reinsdorf as a potential owner.
 Daly stated that Balsillie was rejected under bylaw 35 of the NHL Constitution, which allows applications to be rejected to persons which the NHL believes are not of "good character and integrity."
 Balsillie responded in a filing saying that "the NHL has long tolerated indicted and even convicted criminals among its ranks", noting that moral grounds and questions of character have never been used "in the entire history of the NHL to reject any applicant."